Primary Care Mortality Database

 Data destruction policy

-If you do not wish to make a new application but have received access to data within the last two years, then you are required to complete a Certificate of destruction note.
-See link:
+If you do not wish to make a new application but have received access to data within the last two years, then you are required to complete the data destruction form September 2016 v 03.pdf [113kb].

 Data Sharing Agreement

-Once your application has been approved, we will send you a Data Sharing Agreement to read through and sign-off.
-It is not until this is returned to us and signed by all parties that we are able to grant any access to data.
+Once your application has been approved, the DARS team will electronically send you a Data Sharing Agreement to read through and sign-off.
+It is not until this is completed and signed by all parties that we are able to grant any access to data.

 We will be carrying out data sharing audits to check that our customers are meeting the obligations in their Data Sharing Contract and Data Sharing Agreement.